CAFDataProcessing/worker-document/README.md

     handled = false;
 }
 ```
-For more details of the ErrorEventObject refer the java implementation of the class from package `com.hpe.caf.worker.document.scripting.events.ErrorEventObject`.
+For more details of the ErrorEventObject refer the java implementation of the class for package `com.hpe.caf.worker.document.scripting.events.ErrorEventObject`.

 ```
 function onError(errorEvent)